SQream/sqream_docs/guides/operations/setup/recommended_pre-installation_configurations.rst

 ===================================================
 Either the CentOS (versions 7.6-7.9) or RHEL (versions 7.6-7.9) must be installed before installing the SQream database.
 Either the customer or a SQream representative can perform the installation.

+..
 	 **Comment: I recommend leaving contact information here - Please call xxx-xxx-xxxx to contact a SQream representative.**

 **To install the operating system:**

 #.
 Select a language (English recommended).
 #.
 From **Software Selection**, select **Minimal**.
 #.
 Select the **Development Tools** group checkbox.
 #.
-Continue the installation. **Comment: why don't we document the entire procedure?
-I.e., why do we stop here and say "Continue the installation" and "Set up the necessary drives..."?**
+Continue the installation.
 #.
 Set up the necessary drives and users as per the installation process.

    Using Debugging Tools is recommended for future problem-solving if necessary.

+   ..
+	 **Comment: In Step 4, why don't we document the entire procedure?
+I.e., why do we stop here and say "Continue the installation" and "Set up the necessary drives..."?**

 Selecting the **Development Tools** group installs the following tools: